-Your Airstream may be equipped with a 1000W pure sine wave inverter that converts 12-volt electricity from your batteries into 120-volt power to power the TV's and Blu-Ray player, as well as, additional labeled 120volt receptacles.
+Your Airstream is equipped with a 1000W pure sine wave inverter that converts 12-volt electricity from your batteries into 120-volt power to power the TV's and Blu-Ray player, as well as, additional labeled 120-volt receptacles.
 The Inverter is designed with both under voltage and overvoltage protection to protect the inverter and the battery bank.
 If the inverter senses too high of a voltage being used, it may shut down.
 Unplug items that might be using too much current and a manual reset is required.
 The remote display is located in the Galley area.
-Below are the functions and the fault codes.
+Below are some of the features.